artrugh/js-notebooks/VariableAndDataType/data_type.md

 -   When you assign a primitive value to a variable, a copy of that value is made and stored in the variable.
 -   Operations on primitive values work directly with the actual value stored in memory.

-In Java Script there are 6 Primitve Data Types:
+In Java Script there are 6 Primitive Data Types:

 -   **Number**: Represents both integer and floating-point numbers.
 Example: 42, 3.14